Do INFPs have anxiety? It’s a tight question.

 Instead of the fiery dragon, do you know what they fear the most?
 Proving their skills.

-Picture this.
-The dungeon mission is filled with challenges.
-What if… the “sword master” INFP gets in a fight and people finds out he’s oblivious and inexperienced?
+What if… the “sword master” INFP gets into trouble and people finds out he’s oblivious and inexperienced?

 What if INFP doesn’t live up to his title and be publicly scrutinized for incompetence?

 Te is the rationale.
-INFPs with undeveloped Te inferior believes they have to live up to a standard, or else they’re a fraud.
+INFPs with undeveloped Te inferior believes they have to live up to society’s standard, or else they’re a fraud.

 So the dragon is never the threat.
-The real danger setting off the alarm is the question, “What if they find out I’m not as good as they thought I am?”
+The real danger setting off the alarm is the question, “What if they find out I’m not as good as they thought I should be?”

-INFPs have a heart of gold, a treasure chest of unlimited potential, but INFP’s armor against criticism is nothing but eggshells.
+INFPs have a heart of gold, a treasure chest of unlimited potential, but unfortunately, their armor against criticism is nothing but eggshells.

-They can’t take any failure be attached to their reputation.
+They can’t allow failure be attached to their reputation.
 That’s the biggest insecurity of undeveloped Te inferior.

 Fear of criticism, failure, being wrong, and rejection… these are the destroyers of INFP’s success.